nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 3.2.7 Listing all contacts : `list`

 Shows a list of all student contacts in TutorsPet.
-Each student's name, phone number, subjects and lessons are displayed.
+Each student's name, phone number, subjects and lessons are displayed on the list panel.

 Format: `list`